The-Wishlist-Co/docs/productsvcAPI.md

  - preorder
  - disabled

- `availabilityDescription` - String- In detailed details of the product availability.
+ `availabilityDescription` - String- In detail of the product availability.

  `brandId` - string - Product brand Id.